Outbound Configuration

 For Sandbox:

 1. Download the Client Outbound Certificate (chain) from the Outbound Certificates section under Credentials tab of your Project on Visa Developer.
-The chain file is a bundled certificate, containing client certificate, VICA intermediate and VICA root certificates.
+The chain file is a bundled certificate, containing client certificate, intermediate CA and root CA certificates.

-2. Add this certificate chain in the trust store of your application hosted server.
+2. You can add this certificate chain in the trust store of your application hosted server or validate our server certificate by root or intermediate certificate.

 Note: Visa recommends clients validate our server certificate by root or intermediate certificate rather than by the leaf certificate itself.
 This will minimize possible service impacts when we renew our server certificate.